docmost/docs/docs/self-hosting/development.md

 Migrations are stored inside the `apps/server/src/database/migrations` directory.

 The project does not make use of any ORM.
 We use the [Kysely](https://github.com/kysely-org/kysely) query builder to build typesafe sql queries.

+Ps: If you wish to make code contributions to Docmost, you will need to accept our Contributor License Agreement (CLA).